financeit/purgatory/README.markdown

     ### Methods
-    purgatory.pending? # Returns true if the purgatory is pending, false otherwise purgatory.approved? # Returns true if the purgatory has been approved, false otherwise purgatory.changes_hash # Returns a hash of the proposed changes.
-The keys are the attribute names and the values are 2-element arrays where the 1st element is the old value and the 2nd element is the new value
+    purgatory.pending? # Returns true if the purgatory is pending, false otherwise purgatory.approved? # Returns true if the purgatory has been approved, false otherwise

 ## Contributing to Purgatory